SS Munargo: Construction and prewar service (1921–1941)

-The ship arrived in New York from the yards with Frank C. Munson, president of the line, and notable guests that included the Consul Generals of Cuba and Great Britain at New York in time for a New Year's Eve party aboard.
+The ship arrived in New York from the yards with Frank C. Munson, president of the line, and notable guests that included the Consuls General of Cuba and Great Britain at New York in time for a New Year's Eve party aboard.
 Munagro was set for her first commercial voyage on 7 January 1922 with accommodations for 297 passengers with all outside staterooms, an open verandah lounge and an 11,000 mile cruising range with plans to alternate the New York-Bahamas-Cuba-Miami service with the line's other ship Munamar.

-On 17 November 1933 Munargo had completed discharge of passengers and some cargo at Pier 64 North River, New York, was proceeding to discharge remaining cargo in Erie Basin using the main channel south to Governor's Island and Deutschland inbound from Hamburg collided while passing at 5:42 p. m.
+On 17 November 1933 Munargo had completed the discharge of passengers and some cargo at Pier 64 North River, New York, was proceeding to discharge the remaining cargo in Erie Basin using the main channel south to Governor's Island and Deutschland inbound from Hamburg collided while passing at 5:42 p. m.
 Green Flashing buoy 31.
 Deutschland struck Munargo slightly forward of midship on the port side penetrating about 5 ft in the bottom plates and about 12 ft at the upper deck.
 Munargo had changed course, crossing Deutschland and was found solely at fault, sustained on appeal.

 Munson went bankrupt in 1938 with the ship transferring to the Munargo Steamship Company operating from 1928 through 1940 between New York, Nassau, Miami and Havana.
 In June 1930 the ship took the Mexican and United States teams to the 1930 FIFA World Cup in Uruguay in an eighteen-day voyage from New York with stops at Rio de Janeiro and Santos, Brazil.